zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/blob.rst

 on the data itself.

 The BLOB transfer protocol does not provide any built-in integrity checks, encryption or authentication of the BLOB data.
-However, the underlying encryption of the Bluetooth mesh protocol provides data integrity checks and protects the contents of the BLOB from third parties using network and application level encryption.
+However, the underlying encryption of the Bluetooth Mesh protocol provides data integrity checks and protects the contents of the BLOB from third parties using network and application level encryption.